Baryogenesis and Dark Matter in Multiple Hidden Sectors: Reheating N Sectors

 The temperature of each sector can be tracked using the relation with the radiation energy density:

 These formulas will also apply to the reheaton as long as $T_S > m_S$.
 Once the temperature of the reheaton equals its mass, we model the equation of state as dropping instantaneously from 1/3 to 0.
 The decay of the reheaton is complete when its decay width is comparable to the Hubble parameter, $H\sim\Gamma_{S}$.
-Here, the radiation energy density starts to dominate the Universe, and the reheating temperature in each sector can be estimated as:
+Here, the radiation energy density starts to dominate the Universe, and the reheating temperature in the SM sector can be estimated as:

 The reheating temperature is generally defined as the temperature of the thermal bath assuming an instantaneous transfer of the reheaton's energy density into radiation, initiating the radiation-dominated phase of the Universe below which the Universe expands with $T \sim a^{-1}$.
-However, the reheating phase is a non-instantaneous process where the expansion of the Universe is faster compared to the radiation domination and it could attain a temperature much larger than $T_{\rm RH}$.
+However, the reheating phase is not an instantaneous process where the expansion of the Universe is faster compared to the radiation domination and it could attain a temperature much larger than $T_{\rm RH}$.
 During such period, $t<\Gamma_S^{-1}$, the decays of the reheaton provide a continuous supply of entropy~\cite{Giudice:2000ex}.
 For simplicity, in this section, we treat the masses and branching ratios as constant and ignore thermal effects which are important at early times.
-However, since the reheaton decays mostly after the electroweak scale, these thermal effects which are presented in details in~\autoref{Thermal Effects} do not change our final result.
+However, since the reheaton decays mostly after the electroweak scale, the thermal effects that are presented in detail in~\appenref{Thermal Effects} do not change our final result.

-In the SM, there is a lower bound on the reheating temperature of $T_{\text{RH,SM}}>4.1$ MeV at $95\%$ confidence level imposed by BBN~\cite{deSalas:2015glj}.
+In the SM, there is a lower bound on the reheating temperature of $T_{\text{RH,SM}}>4.1$ MeV at $95\%$ confidence level imposed by Big Bang Nucleosynthesis (BBN)~\cite{deSalas:2015glj}.
 This places a lower limit on the reheaton's width to be roughly $\Gamma_{S}\gtrsim 7\times10^{-24} \text{ GeV }$.
 This turns out to be a much weaker constraint than the one imposed by requiring the correct baryon asymmetry.
-Consideration of the latest cosmological bounds on $\Delta N_{\rm eff}$ leads to an upper limit on the reheaton’s width, see~\autoref{sec: Baryon Asymm} for a more detailed discussion.
+Consideration of the latest cosmological bounds on $\Delta N_{\rm eff}$ leads to an upper limit on the reheaton’s width, see~\sectref{sec: Baryon Asymm} for a more detailed discussion.